ly3xqhl8g9/papers/3203b9, Delayed Arrival of Meaning and Time-Travel in Meaning Space/README.md

 Information transfer is sequential.
 This is a universe-based constraint.
 Meaning processing is sequential -> One can envision a parallel mode of meaning processing, however, due to the current lack of meaning representation, it is unclear if parallel modes would produce a coherent meaning entity.
 Information transfer can be considered as data transfer and meaning transfer.
 Data can be measured in bytes, meaning can be measured in mytes*.
 Meaning processing happens during and after the data transfer.
 Solving for meaning a certain data transfer means that the meaning is formed in layers, each one delaying the solvency, and that the final layer performs a final time-travel transforming or not the meaning altogether.
 The final layer can be the last layer generated after the meaning processing, but since meaning is attention-driven, the final layer is the last layer that receives attention before the meaning is settled.

+A time-travel happens in sequential time, however, the nature of a time-travel event is to change altogether the past, as if it was in that state from the initial state.
+Under this understanding, a time-travel is a paradox-free concept.

 \* to think more of the Unit of Meaning, for now just a play on the word [b/m]ytes;